Two Dacoits In Police Custody Injured During Encounter - UrduPoint

 Two Dacoits In Police Custody Injured During Encounter

-BUREWALA, (UrduPoint / Pakistan Point News - 14th Jan, 2024) Two dacoits in police custody were injured by the firing of their own accomplices during a police encounter.
+MULTAN, (UrduPoint / Pakistan Point News - 20th Jan, 2024) Two dacoits in police custody were injured by the firing of their own accomplices during police encounter here Saturday.

-According to details, Gaggu Mandi police were bringing two dacoits, Danish and Najam, for recovery.
-Meanwhile, three unknown accomplices of the accused opened fire on the police team near Chak No. 201/EB to get their accomplices freed from police custody.
+According to details, Raja Raam police was bringing back two accused of dacoity cases, named Muhammad Shahzad alias Bappi and Nouman.

+Meanwhile, four accomplices of the accused riding on motorcycles opened fires on the police team near Mouza Nawan Chak to get their accomplices freed from the police custody.

 Recent Stories